lintool/Cassovary-vs-GraphJet/README.md

 $ ./sbt "project cassovary-benchmarks" "run-main com.twitter.cassovary.PerformanceBenchmark -local=wiki -globalpr"
 ```

-Running Cassovary on the LiveJournal graph - download the data and put it in the right directory:
+Running Cassovary on the [LiveJournal graph from SNAP](https://snap.stanford.edu/data/soc-LiveJournal1.html) - download the data and put it in the right directory:

 ```